Setting the Stage: Text-Driven Scene-Consistent Image Generation: Evaluation Metrics Selection

+To evaluate scene alignment in our experiments, we considered several perceptual similarity metrics, including \textbf{DreamSim}~\cite{fu2023dreamsim} which is adopted in SceneDecorator~\cite{song2025scenedecorator} for measuring scene alignment and the multimodal large model \textbf{Gemini 2.5 Flash}~\cite{comanici2025gemini}.
+DreamSim achieves holistic similarity assessment by jointly modeling foreground and background features.
+While effective for general similarity tasks, its architecture exhibits particular sensitivity to foreground variations.
+This characteristic becomes problematic for dynamic scene composition tasks involving frequent object-level modifications, where foreground alterations may disproportionately influence the similarity score regardless of background preservation.
+The Gemini 2.5 Flash Scene Alignment (G2.5F-SA) metric addresses this architectural constraint through explicit feature decoupling, providing more balanced evaluation of scene edits while maintaining robust performance on conventional similarity.

-Quantitative comparisons with DreamSim and G2.5F-SA are provided in Fig~\ref{fig:dreamsim_compare}.
+Qualitative comparisons with DreamSim and G2.5F-SA are provided in Figure~\ref{fig:dreamsim_compare}.
 We perform scene-consistent image generation from the reference image and produce two sets of results, denoted as Set A and Set B. For each set, the similarity scores computed by DreamSim and G2.5F-SA between the reference and the generated images are displayed below the corresponding samples.
 Scores that are highlighted in bold indicate the set preferred by the respective metric (higher similarity depending on the metric's convention).
 Notably, DreamSim considers the images generated in Set B less similar to the reference, despite their visual closeness.
-As illustrated, common generative transformations such as scaling, viewpoint shifts, or defocus blur can lead to such discrepancies in DreamSim's evaluation.
+As illustrated, common generative transformations including explicit object insertions as well as camera zoom operation, or background blur, can lead to such discrepancies in DreamSim’s evaluation.
 In contrast, G2.5F-SA explicitly accounts for these permissible variations, yielding evaluations that align more faithfully with human perceptual judgments.

 We further corroborate this selection through quantitative correlation with user preferences, employing the same pairwise accuracy calculation protocol as described in the text--image alignment section.
 As summarized in Table~\ref{tab:metric_pairwise_accuracy}, G2.5F-SA achieves a pairwise accuracy of \textbf{95.63\%} with human judgments, surpassing DreamSim's \textbf{90.85\%}.
-While DreamSim is a strong baseline, the higher accuracy of G2.5F-SA indicates that its tolerance to permissible viewpoint and composition variations leads to evaluations that more faithfully reflect human perception of scene consistency.
-Thus, we adopt G2.5F-SA as our primary metric for evaluating scene alignment.
+While DreamSim remains a highly competitive baseline, its holistic metric couples both foreground and background elements, making it slightly less suited for our task where foreground modifications (e.g., inserting new entities) are explicitly allowed while background consistency must be preserved.
+G2.5F-SA bridges this gap by focusing specifically on background preservation, yielding evaluations that more faithfully reflect human perception of scene consistency.